TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 They Say: High impact, shock resistant, dual foil rechargeable lithium ion waterproof shaver with popup precision ground trimmer best for shaving, trimming and wet or dry shave.
 Long lasting lithium ion technology go months between charges with regular use.
 Kit includes shaver, charger, storage travel zipper pouch, styling guide, and oil to increase blade lifespan.

-We Say: Just like with my zero-waste electric toothbrush roundup, I feel that a high-quality, energy-efficient, long-lasting electric shaver can be considered an environmentally responsible shaving option.
+We Say: Electric razors are certainly not as environmentally friendly as handhelds.
+But I feel that a high-quality, energy-efficient, long-lasting electric shaver can be considered an environmentally responsible shaving option.

-My initial research and testing in this area kept throwing up one option as the best eco-friendly option for electric shavers.
+My initial research and testing in this area kept throwing up Wahl as the most sustainable shaver brand.

 The Wahl Lifeproof Shaver has a continuous run time of 90 minutes.